jparrent/usvotesgraphs/README.md

 **Abstraction** - This is the idea that methods have one job.

 **Encapsulation** - Treating class attributes with care by using `self.__data` to store variables means that `Dataset().data = 0` will not result in overwriting the data.
-Instead build a method like `Dataset.load()` to retreive the data and in whatever format you want.
+Instead build a method like `Dataset.load()` to retrieve the data and in whatever format you want.

-**Inheritence** - One class can inherit all methods and attributes from another if so desired.
+**Inheritance** - One class can inherit all methods and attributes from another if so desired.

 **Polymorphism** - Say you have a Dataset class and a Features class.
 Between the two classes, you may want to load a file in similar but slightly different ways.
 To save on scripting, you could accomplish this by having Features inherit the `load()` method from Dataset and modify it in Features: